CultureAsData-UIUC/is310-fall-2024/_schedule/15-arguments-and-plots.md

 ## In-Class Agenda

 - [ ] Discuss the assigned readings
-- [ ] Explore how to craft data-driven arguments and visualizations
+- [ ] Group assignment on DH projects & visualization (To be posted).

 ## Assigned Materials